Xzya/django-web-components/README.md

 ## Setup for development and running the tests

-We are using `poetry` to manage the project's dependencies.
+The project uses `poetry` to manage the dependencies.
 Check out the documentation on how to install poetry here: https://python-poetry.org/docs/#installation

 Install the dependencies